2010 Philippine House of Representatives elections in Metro Manila: Taguig and Pateros

 Taguig is divided into two districts: its first district also includes Pateros.
 Hence, the first district is called the "District of Taguig-Pateros" and the second district is the "District of Taguig."

-1st District (Taguig/Pateros)
+Taguig–Pateros

 Former Councilor Arnel Cerafica is also nominated by local party Kilusang Diwa ng Taguig.

 2nd District (Taguig)

 Henry Dueñas Jr. is the incumbent but decided not to run in this election, while outgoing mayor Sigfrido Tiñga is also nominated by local party Kilusang Diwa ng Taguig.

 On February 28, 2010, Angelito Reyes, son of Secretary of Energy Angelo Reyes, is declared the winner of the 2007 election by the House of Representatives Electoral Tribunal (HRET), with the HRET ruling that Reyes defeated Henry Duenas, Jr. by a margin of 57 votes; the Board of Canvassers originally declared Duenas the winner with 28,564 votes over Reyes' 27,107 for a margin of 1,457.